 Americans have been clamoring for information about how much sleep they need.
 Without busy schedules, many of us find it hard to make time for sleep, and, as a result may experience daytime sleepiness.
-That’s why they’ve made the page “How Much Sleep Do We Really Need?” the most visited page on the National Sleep Foundation (NSF) website.
-NSF responded by improving the recommendations on the page.
+That’s […] The post National Sleep Foundation Issues New Sleep Guidelines appeared first on Sleep Omaha.

 A Team of Experts Reviews the Science